 How you communicate with your baby is really important, particularly when you're unwell.

-Where you're unwell, it's important to be aware of how your behaviour, facial expressions and tone-of-voice affect your baby.
+When you are unwell, it is important to be aware of how your symptoms (which can influence your behaviour, facial expressions and tone of voice) affect your child.

 Communicating when you're unwell